Mobey-eth/HNG-Ops-Optimizers-Tunneling-Scripts-Stage-6/README.md

 sudo nano /usr/local/bin/tunnel_service_1.sh
 ```

-Add the content of the tunnel service script (as provided in the "How the Tunnel Service Works" section).
+Add the content of the tunnel service 1 script in the repository.

 Make the script executable: